hovodab/alrescha/deploy/README.rst

    path('netbox-wiki-api/', include('django_netbox_confluence.urls')),

-3. Run `python manage.py migrate` to create the Django-Netbox-Confluence models.
+3. Run `python manage.py migrate` to create the Django-NetBox-Confluence models.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a configuration (you'll need the Admin app enabled).